sunyang1994702/Data-Crawling/README.md

 ## MaoYan Movie
 This is a chinese movie website. https://maoyan.com/films/
 Json was used in parsing thes website.
+You can not acheive more than 10 reviews from this website simply, Even this movie website has no restriction for scrapying data.
-It needs an API interface to access previous history user's reviews.
+There has an API interface to access and get previous history user's reviews.
 Reference: https://zhuanlan.zhihu.com/p/64973824
+Also the cookie is necessary, otherwise it will return None.